emberjs/ember-test-waiters/README.md

 # ember-test-waiters

-This addon provides APIs to allow [@ember/test-helpers](https://github.com/emberjs/ember-test-helpers/) to play nicely with other asynchronous events, such as an application that is waiting for a CSS3 transition or an IndexDB transaction.
-Waiters runs periodically after each async helper (i.e. `click`, `andThen`, `visit`, etc) has executed, until a predetermined condition is met.
+This addon provides APIs to allow [@ember/test-helpers](https://github.com/emberjs/ember-test-helpers/) to play nicely with other asynchronous events, such as an application that is waiting for a CSS transition or an IndexDB transaction.
+The async helpers inside `@ember/test-helpers` return promises (i.e. `click`, `andThen`, `visit`, etc).
+Waiters run periodically after each helper has executed until a predetermined condition is met.
 After the waiters finish, the next async helper is executed and the process repeats.

 This allows the test suite to pause at deterministic intervals, and helps thread together